Retiring rtm.start's verbose response in September 2022

 What if I do nothing?

-Beginning November 30, 2021, you won't be able to make API calls to rtm.start with newly created classic Slack apps or custom bot tokens.
+Beginning November 30, 2021, you won't be able to make API calls to rtm.start with newly created classic apps or custom bot tokens.
 Apps and integrations created prior to November 30, 2021 may continue calling rtm.start, but ideally you'll adjust your calls to rtm.connect instead.

 If you choose to do absolutely nothing before September 27, 2022 your app or integration will quite possibly break.